k0retux/fuddly/docs/source/tutorial.rst

-.. note:: Setting a negative status through :class:`fuzzfmk.operator_helpers.LastInstruction` will make ``fuddly`` act the same as for a negative status from a probe, except that target recovering will not be attempted, assuming this task should be decided by the operator itself.
+.. note:: Setting a negative status through :class:`fuzzfmk.operator_helpers.LastInstruction` will make ``fuddly`` act the same as for a negative status from a probe.
+In addition, the operator will be shutdown.